tomjnunez/task_manager_redux/README.md

 sqlite > SELECT * FROM tasks;
 ```

 I'm hoping that this returns an actual task that you created.
-Go ahead and add a few more tasks from your browser (your server is still running in a different terminal window, right?), and then check again to see if those tasks have been added successfully.
+Add a few more tasks from your browser (your server is still running in a different terminal window, right?), and then check again to see if those tasks have been added successfully.

-Assuming everything checks out, let's go ahead and get back to that `get 'tasks'` method.
+Assuming everything checks out, let's get back to that `get 'tasks'` method.

 #### Updating Our Task Manager Controller